 Trope: The Gas Station Bomb

 What’s scarier than a Plymouth Fury possessed by an evil spirit?
-How about that same car ON FIRE!
-Christine meets out some revenge on three goons who dismantled her earlier in the movie by trapping them in a gas station and crushing them, which sets off a fuel leak, and a spark, and then a wild explosion that sets her chassis ablaze as she continues on to serve out four-wheeled vengeance on those who had wronged her.
+How about that same car ON FIRE?
+Christine meets some revenge on three goons who dismantled her earlier in the movie by trapping them in a gas station and crushing them, which sets off a fuel leak, a spark, and then a wild explosion that sets her chassis ablaze as she continues on to serve out four-wheeled vengeance on those who had wronged her.
 It’s a spectacular and memorable scene, but the gas station is there largely to be able to ignite the demon car like a pitch-covered torch.
 The gas station bomb as a tool.

 Maximum Overdrive (1986)